 Here are small and big garden design ideas to help you make the best use of your garden space.

 Many people find gardening akin to Yoga and meditation and that it puts the things into perspective for them.
 Do you also love gardening?

 Do you have a garden and looking for some garden design ideas and inspiration?
 Or you would love to have a home garden but due to space issues, you can’t have one?

-Here, we bring you garden design ideas that you can adopt and put into practice, whether you live in a cramped apartment or a spacious villa.
+Here, we bring you garden set up ideas that you can adopt and put into practice, whether you live in a cramped apartment or a spacious villa.
 Make the most of the space and welcome the green to your living space.

 Small Space Garden Design Ideas

 Space can be a real issue you are living in an apartment or share your house with another flatmate.
 But don't let this rob you of having a peaceful refuge for a garden.

 You can try these space-saving garden set up ideas for your apartment garden.
 These garden design ideas let you fulfill your hobby as well as.

 For apartments and smaller spaces, container gardening is a wonderful way to make the most of the space available.
 Containers can be placed in a horizontal line in the balcony or the entryway.